jackdewinter/pymarkdown/docs/rules/rule_md030.md

 ## Reasoning

+### Consistency

-The main reason for this rule is consistency.
-Some older parsers do not handle varying amount of spaces after the list marksers properly.
+Some older parsers do not manage varying number of spaces after the list markers properly.

 ## Examples